nagytech/une-telstra-challenge/HLDD.md

 #### 3.4.3  Batch Loader

+Integration with third-party data that is static, or valid for long periods of time.

 JN: Probably something we can avoid building, but it would be good to at least have a solid plan on how to manage the data.
 Perhaps this is one of the areas where we need to solve the problem via non-technical means.
 Sure, Melbourne is good for data - but what about other cities?
 What do we do if no one has sidewalk data?
 OSM will work to an extent, but other than that - what is our answer?

+#### 3.4.4  Actors

+Integration with third-party data that is live (ES/API) based, or refreshed ~1-2 times a day.

+JN: Probably something to be said here about how integration with third party data sources (API) can be achieved.